Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 }

+    ADCON0 = 0b00000001;
+    ADCON1 = 0b00001110;
+    ADCON2 = 0b00010001;

+        ADCON0bits.GO = 1;
+        while (ADCON0bits.DONE);
+        result = ADRESH >> 6;
+        PORTA = result;

+            T2CON = 0b00000111;
+            PR2 = 78;
+            CCPR1L = 0b00100011;
+            CCP1CON = 0b00001100;

+            TMR2ON = 0;

-BITWISE OPERATIONS Cheatsheet
+#### BITWISE OPERATIONS Cheatsheet
-Use the AND bitwise operator to set bits to 0 with a 0 as the mask Use the OR bitwise operator to set bits to 1 with a 1 as the mask Use the EXOR bitwise operator to toggle the bits with a 1 as the mask Use the NEGATE bitwise operator to toggle bits without any bitmask
+- Use the AND bitwise operator to set bits to 0 with a 0 as the mask
+- Use the OR bitwise operator to set bits to 1 with a 1 as the mask
+- Use the EXOR bitwise operator to toggle the bits with a 1 as the mask
+- Use the NEGATE bitwise operator to toggle bits without any bitmask

+So there will be a global variable to keep track of the current menu in the file so when an interrupt happens, the state is still remembered and continues from there.